 Submit official, final high school transcript or GED/TASC (as required by the NYS Education Department) to the Office of Undergraduate Admission.*

 Submit official SAT/ ACT score reports if required to Office of Undergraduate Admission.*

-Submit official AP, IB, CLEP score reports to Office of Undergraduate Admission.
+If taken in high school, submit official AP, IB, CLEP score reports to Office of Undergraduate Admission.*

 TRANSFER ADMISSION TO SPECIFIC MAJORS*

-- Music – A minimum GPA of 2.75 and a successful music audition/interview**
+Music – A minimum GPA of 2.75 and a successful music audition/interview**

-Theatre Arts – A minimum GPA of 2.75 and a successful theatre audition/interview*
+Theatre Arts – A minimum GPA of 2.75 and a successful theatre audition/interview**